 Image Source: @megan.cynth

 One mistake that I used to make quite a bit was running the dryer through my hair after only briefly towel-drying it.
 Do.
 Not.
 Do.
 This.
 You are only setting yourself and your hair up for it to fry, especially if you place your dryer in a high setting.
 Instead, use a T-shirt to get as much excess water out of your hair as possible.
 Then, give your hair time to air dry between 60-80 percent.
-Just make sure that you apply a leave-in conditioner so that your hair will still be manageable once it loses some of the moisture that came from washing it.
+Just make sure that you apply a leave-in conditioner (we recommend Aunt Jackie’s Curls and Coils Quench formula) so that your hair will still be manageable once it loses some of the moisture that came from washing it.

 4. Use a creamy thermal heat protectant.

-The next step that is an absolute must is to put on a thermal heat protectant.
+The next step, which is an absolute must, is to put on a thermal heat protectant.
 This is such a necessary step because, when your hair is dry, your cuticles are open.
 When the heat hits them, that makes them far more susceptible to heat damage.
 Applying a thermal heat protectant to your tresses smooths your cuticles so that less damage occurs.
 Just make sure you use a spray only if you’ve got fine hair.
 Heat protectants in the form of cream are far better for hair that is thick or is a type 4 in texture.

 5. Apply oils after, not during.